 Her involvement in the International Pelvic Pain Society continues to grow, and she was recently appointed as one of their Board of Directors as well as serves as the Social Media Committee Chair.
 She has also been involved with the American Physical Therapy Association's Academy of Pelvic Health (formerly the Section on Women’s Health), and and was recently elected their incoming present for 2021.
 She has also written and edited numerous documents for them that are currently distributed around the world.

 She opened Femina Physical Therapy in 2009, owing to the changing healthcare climate at the time that emphasized the quantity of patient care over it's quality.
 In a situation where she had to see two patients per hour that had complex pain conditions, incontinence, or all of the above, she knew that her patients deserved to be provided with actual care, not just the idea of care.
-With 55-115 minute sessions, her office is able to provide the hands-on treatment, skilled corrective exercises and other interventions by specialized and licensed physical and occupational therapists so they can get on the path to putting their pain or weakness behind them.
+With 55-115 minute sessions, her office is able to provide the hands-on treatment, skilled corrective exercises and other interventions by specialized and licensed physical therapists so they can get on the path to putting their pain or weakness behind them.